 COUNTIF

-The COUNTIF function is used to count the number of cells within a range that meet specific criteria.
-It is a powerful tool for analyzing data and obtaining insights based on specified conditions.
+The COUNTIF function counts the number of cells within a range that meet specific criteria.
+It helps analyze data based on specified conditions.

 Syntax 🔗